call us: 250.754.2773 | email: admin@narsf.org

 Employment Application Form – PDF

-NARSF has an opening for a part time Dignity and Respect (DRP) Clinical Counsellor.
-Please send a resume, cover letter and application to admin@narsf.org attention NARSF Director.
+NARSF has an opening for a part time Community Health Nurse.
+Please send a resume, cover letter and NARSF Application Form to admin@narsf.org attention NARSF Director of Services.

 Job description